-Farmington family adopts son in time for Thanksgiving
+Farmington family adopts son before Thanksgiving

 FARMINGTON — This Thanksgiving will be particularly joyful for one Farmington couple who recently expanded their family.

 Last week, Randall and Rolanda Jeffrey officially adopted 2-year-old Teddy at the Eleventh Judicial District Court in Farmington.
 Relatives, friends and others involved in the case gathered to witness the proceeding, including some who watched via Skype.

 "This is one of the highlights of my job," said Judge Sandra Price before swearing in the couple as Teddy's new parents.

 Price said she waived the 120-day waiting period often required after a family decides to adopt, saying the bond was obvious between the couple and Teddy.

 "I’ve watched and seen the interaction, love and attention he’s getting," the judge said.

 Both parents wiped away tears during the proceeding as they answered a series of questions about their commitment to making the adoption permanent.

 The Jeffreys have been caring for Teddy since February, when he and his siblings were removed from their home by New Mexico Children, Youth and Families Department officials.